 The era of the Course Management System is over

 Today, user experiences and expectations differ vastly between what is possible inside Course Management Systems and most anywhere else in a user’s digital life.
-Tools that are hardwired into a single system that is supposed to do everything can hardly compete with what readily available specialized tools can offer in terms of usability, features, and polish.
-In addition, unlike most CMS, these tools can easily be used in any circumstances and on any device.
+Tools that are hardwired into a single system that is supposed to do everything can hardly compete with what readily available specialized tools and services can offer in terms of usability, features, and polish.

 Open Educational Resources need to be reinvented